 - Support Our Work

 Programs and Campaigns

-For three years, CDF-Texas has also partnered with the Harris County Juvenile Probation Department to implement the CDF Freedom Schools model for incarcerated youth in its secured residential and detention facilities.
+Since 2011, CDF-Texas has partnered with the Harris County Juvenile Probation Department to implement the CDF Freedom Schools model for incarcerated youth in its secured residential and detention facilities.
 After the first six weeks, the program's impact was astonishing.
 There was a dramatic decrease in the number of behavioral incidents reported, with more youths enthusiastic about being productive and making positive changes.

 The 2015 Summer session operates: June 15 - July 24, 2014